BagToad/GamerPals.xyz/content/docs/info/rules.md

 Please help us keep this server a friendly, positive and welcoming place for all.

+This means:
+- No personal attacks, insults, or put-downs.
+- No inflammatory or derogatory remarks.
+- No passive aggression or backhanded compliments meant to hurt or demean.

 ## 2. No advertising, no recruiting

 This includes linking to other discord servers in both the server and direct messages.
 The members of GamerPals are here to make personal connections, not be coerced to join yet another server.